guildai/guildai/guild/tests/OP2-batch-skopt2.md

     >>> run("forest")
     ERROR: [guild] flags for batch (b=yes, f=2.0, i=3, s=hello) do
-    not contain any search dimension - quitting
+    not contain any search dimensions
+    Try specifying a range for one or more flags as NAME=[MIN:MAX].
     <exit 1>

     >>> run("gbrt")
     ERROR: [guild] flags for batch (b=yes, f=2.0, i=3, s=hello) do
-    not contain any search dimension - quitting
+    not contain any search dimensions
+    Try specifying a range for one or more flags as NAME=[MIN:MAX].
     <exit 1>

 Running with a single category for `i`: